-Seven times citizens of the 1930s knew more about cannabis than you.
+Seven ways citizens from the 1930s knew more about cannabis than you.

 In the United States, cannabis medicine was labeled, by law, as a poison as early as 1906.
-Prohibition movements began in the 1920s and by the mid 1930s, cannabis was regulated as a drug in every state.
-It was then outlawed for use of any kind with the passage of the Controlled Substances Act of 1970.
+Prohibition movements began in the 1920s and by the mid 1930s, cannabis was legal in every state.
+It was then outlawed for consumption of any kind with the passage of the Controlled Substances Act of 1970.

 Up to this time, use of the plant in a variety of medicinal and recreational forms was commonplace.
 But what were its uses?
 How did people in 1930s America use cannabis?
 You’ll recognize some of its functions, but others may seem right out of the blue.

 Passing a joint around a circle is by no means a modern invention.
-‘Tea Pads’ of 1920s/1930s Harlem took inspiration from jazz culture.
-In the public’s eyes at that time these “Tea Pads” were an innocent and less addictive form of an opium den.
+“Tea Pads” of 1920s/1930s Harlem took inspiration from jazz culture.
+In the public’s eyes at that time these “Tea Pads” were an innocent and less addictive place than an opium den.
 Rooms consisting of cozy sofas and chairs hosted anyone who wanted to share a good blaze with others while listening to music.

-And even these were by no means the first ever smoke rooms.
+These were by no means the first ever smoke rooms.
 French writers and intellects of the 1840s, including Dumas and Baudelaire, began Le Club des Hashishins to enjoy cannabis and there were likely several undocumented others before then.